 ||South and Central America

 Oil palm is grown commercially in more than 20 countries.
 These countries are located in the humid tropics within 10˚ north or south of the equator.
-Suitable climate is important for successful cultivation.
-The main climatic factors affecting palm growth and oil production are:
+Suitable climate is important for the successful cultivation of oil palm.
+The main climatic factors affecting oil palm growth and oil production are:

 - Sun: The plant must have more than five hours of sunshine a day, and seven hours of sunlight a day is preferable.